achtnullzwei/Doorman/docs/en/reference/esphome-component-device.md

 ```

 ## Example YAML Configuration

-Here is an example configuration for the component in ESPHome:
+This is an example configuration for the component in ESPHome:

 ```yaml
 external_components: